hamonk/hamonk.github.io/_posts/2026-02-11-chess_challenge.md

 *An investigation into how a honey bee-sized neural network learns to play chess through next-token prediction*

+1. TOC
+{:toc}

 ---

 ## TL;DR

 I trained a **900K parameter transformer** to play chess using only next-token prediction - no explicit rules, no search algorithms, just pattern recognition.
 The model achieves an **85.9% legal move rate** on first try, rising to **99.0%** with retries.
-Through deep analysis, I discovered:

-- The model composes moves from **5 tokens** (separator + color + piece type + from_square + to_square)
+Here are some of the parts I explore in detail in this write-up:

+- By training to predict the next token (actually 5 tokens per move: separator + color + piece type + from_square + to_square), the model achieves excellent legal move rates.
+One of the things I love about machine learning is how the training phase lets you ingest massive amounts of data, and complex rules emerge naturally from the patterns!
 - **Token 3 (piece type)** is where real chess decisions happen (~57% confidence)
 - The model uses **shortcut learning** for simple patterns (e.g., alternating colors)
 - It excels at pattern matching but struggles with deep tactical calculations

-This post documents the nitty-gritty details of what the model learned and where it falls short.
+This post documents the details of what the model learned and where it falls short.

 ---

-## 1. The Challenge: Chess as a Language Problem
+## The Challenge: Chess as a Language Problem

 **Context**: This project was part of the [2026 LLM Course](https://llm.labri.fr/) taught by Nathanaël Fijalkow and Marc Lelarge.
 Thank you for this fun project!